 Rachel Garlin is a San Francisco-based singer-songwriter, currently recording her sixth full-length album "Mondegreens" with producer Julie Wolf.

 Songs from Garlin’s first five albums have gained her recognition at folk festivals around the country, including the Newport Folk Festival where show won first place in the Talent Search.
-She went on to record a live album at the historic Freight and Salvage in Berkeley while performing at similar venues around the country.
-Garlin’s momentum on the road allowed her to tour as far as Sweden and Scotland where she performed in the Edinburgh Fringe Festival in her mother’s homeland.
+She recorded a live album at the historic Freight and Salvage in Berkeley and has headlined at Club Passim, The Bitter End, and other clubs of national standing.
+Garlin has toured as far as Sweden and Scotland (her mother's homeland) where she performed in the Edinburgh Fringe Festival.
 Her songs aired on NPR’s Democracy Now!, Click and Clack’s Car Talk and were featured in documentary films such as "Fuel" and "A Womb of Their Own."

-A teacher at heart, Garlin leads songwriting workshops for adults and kids and co-writes songs with community members including youth songwriters at Sunset Youth Services, an agency that supports in-risk youth in San Francisco.
+A teacher at heart, Garlin leads songwriting workshops for adults and kids and co-writes songs with community members.
+She mentors songwriters at Sunset Youth Services, an agency that supports in-risk youth in San Francisco.

 Garlin grew up in a music-infused household and spent as much time learning folk songs on her dad’s Gibson J-50 as she did practicing her jump-shot with the State Championship Berkeley High basketball team.
 She went on to become a member of the Harvard hoops team while cutting her teeth at open mics in and around Cambridge, MA.

 With a grant from Music To Life, Garlin taught social-justice-oriented songwriting workshops at the Kerrville Folk Festival, the Dublin Women’s Prison, and in public schools in Berkeley and New York.
 Now a faculty member at Live Oak School, Garlin leads songwriting workshops for kids and adults.
 She also works with the youth record label Upstar Records while mentoring system-involved youth at Sunset Youth Services.